kean/Nuke/README.md

 # Performance<a name="h_performance"></a>

-[Performance](https://github.com/kean/Image-Frameworks-Benchmark) is one of the key differentiating factors of Nuke.
-There are three major components of its performance:
+Performance is one of the key differentiating factors for Nuke.
+There are three key components of its performance:

 ### Main-Thread Performance

-The framework has been tuned to do as little on the main thread as possible.
-In fact, it's [at least 2.3x faster](https://github.com/kean/Image-Frameworks-Benchmark) than the fastest competitor.
-There are a number of optimizations that together achieve that:

-- `Request` is a struct which is backed by reference typed storage which reduces ARC overhead.
+The framework has been tuned to do very little work on the main thread.
+In fact, it's [at least 2.3x faster](https://github.com/kean/Image-Frameworks-Benchmark) than its fastest competitor.
+There are a number of optimizations techniques that were used to achieve that including: reducing number of allocations, reducing dynamic dispatch, backing some structs by reference typed storage to reduce ARC overhead, etc.
-- The number of allocations made for each request was reduced to the minimum, what can be reused is reused.
-- The moment that the work can be moved to the background thread it is.

 ### Robustness Under Stress

 A common use case is to dynamically start and cancel requests for a collection view full of images when scrolling at a high speed.
-There are a number of components that ensure robustness in those scenarios:
+There are a number of components that ensure robustness in those kinds of scenarios:

 - `Loader` schedules each stage of the image pipeline on a dedicated queue.
 Each queue limits the number of concurrent tasks.
-This way we never do too much work at the same time, and each stage doesn't block the other.
-For example, if the image doesn't require processing, it doesn't go through processing queue.
+This way we don't use too much system resources at any given moment and each stage doesn't block the other.
+For example, if the image doesn't require processing, it doesn't go through the processing queue.
-- `Loader` rate limits the requests to prevent trashing of underlying systems (e.g. `URLSession`).
-The rate limiter only comes into play when the requests are started and cancelled at a high rate (e.g. scrolling through a collection view).
-It doesn't affect normal workloads.
+- Under stress `Loader` will rate limit the requests to prevent trashing of the underlying systems (e.g. `URLSession`).

 ### Memory Usage

-- Nuke frees memory the moment it's no longer needed.
-It achieves that by not holding to objects which are no longer needed (e.g. frees image data the moment image is processed - e.g. resized to smaller size).
-It also uses `autoreleasepool` in few places.
+- Nuke tries to free memory as early as possible.
 - Memory cache uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm.
 It has a limit which prevents it from using more than ~20% of available RAM.
 As a good citizen, `Cache` automatically evicts images on memory warnings and removes most of the images when the application enters background.

 # Extensions<a name="h_plugins"></a>